stanford-crfm/levanter/README.md

 ## Getting Started

 Here is a small set of examples to get you started.
-For more information about the various configuration options, please see the [Training Getting Started](docs/Getting-Started-Training.md) guide.
+For more information about the various configuration options, please see the [Getting Started](./docs/Getting-Started-Training.md) guide or the [In-Depth Configuration Guide](docs/Configuration-Guide.md).
 You can also use `--help` or poke around other configs to see all the options available to you.

 ### Documentation